Yaya-Cout/Nwagyu/src/guide/apps/numcraft.md

 - [Numcraft v0.0.8](https://yaya-cout.github.io/Nwagyu/assets/apps/numcraft-0.0.8.nwa) -->

 ::: warning
 Game saves may not be compatible between versions.
+Compatibility is indicated in the release notes.
 :::

 ## How to play